treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 * Use alphabetical order where `ON DELETE` comes before `ON UPDATE`.
 * If it make senses to do so align each aspect of the query on the same character position.
 For example all `NOT NULL` definitions could start at the same character position.
-This is not hard and fat, but it certainly makes the code much easier to scan and read.
+This is not hard and fast, but it certainly makes the code much easier to scan and read.

 ##### Validation